After School Club

 Please note that we need to have at least 2 emergency contacts additional to the parents’/carers’ contacts.

-We collect children from St John’s Highbury Vale, Gillespie, Ambler and Parkwood Primary Schools and escort them safely to the club.
-Children from other schools in the local area can make their own way here.
+We collect children from Gillespie Primary School and escort them safely to the club.
+Children from other schools in the local area can make their own way here or if there are more families from a local school wanting to use our services, please contact our childcare manager.

-On arrival, the children receive a light snack, and drinks are available throughout the session.
+On arrival, the children receive a healthy snack ASC snack menu April – July 2023.
+Drinks are available throughout the session.
 Activities consist of a variety of arts and crafts, sports and games.
 We also have a computer suite which is really popular with the children.

 Our staff are experienced and qualified.
 They ensure each child is looked after and has fun at Elizabeth House.